Compensatory strategies are similar to “shortcuts” for patients with range of motion, strength, or coordination problems after stroke.

 Many stroke patients struggle with “normal movement” after stroke because of spasticity and synergy patterns.

 Spasticity involves stiffness of the affected muscles.
-It can make it difficult to open your hand or fully extend your arm.
+If there is spasticity in your arm or hand, It can be difficult to open your palm or reach for an object on a shelf.

-Synergy patterns disrupt “normal movement” by causing agonist and antagonist muscles to misfire.
+Synergy patterns disrupt “normal movement” by causing muscles in your arms or legs to misfire with purposeful and non-purposeful movement.
 This can cause the shoulder to hike when you try to move your affected arm forward, for example.
+Synergy patterns can also occur during non-purposeful movement, like sneezing.

 The presence of spasticity means that the patient is not paralyzed.
 And the onset of synergy patterns means that movement is returning to the body.